-Fin Totally Forward: Placing your fin forward will put less pressure on the tail of the board which creates more maneuverability and a quicker turning radius.
+Fin Totally Forward: Placing your paddle board fin forward will put less pressure on the tail of the board which creates more maneuverability and a quicker turning radius.
 If you have a three fin set up (thruster) then having the middle fin placed forward will channel the water in a concentrated area and could potentially slow the board down while surfing.
 That said, if you are looking for less hold and a shorter turning radius then moving the center fin closer to the nose is the answer.

 Fin Far Back: Positioning the fin towards the back of the board will result in more stability, this is because the fin is rigid in its line.
 More importantly, the board will track better opposed to the other placements because it gives more restraint to the tail.

-The Happy Medium: The happy medium is always a good default position, it is a balance between control and stability.
+The Happy Medium: The happy medium is always a good default setup, it is a balance between control and stability.
 This placement is the most widely used because of its versatility between turning, tracking and steadiness.
 If you are surfing and using a thruster then you want the center fin about 2 inches behind the side fins which allows enough spacing for water to flow around the fins.

 Categories of Fins